LaithAlamat/Reading-Notes/Read: 27 - MVC Forms.md

 To make this happen, we will use JQuery-Unobstrusive-AJAX

 ### **PURE HTML FORMS WITH AJAX AND JQUERY**
-In this method, you can not only send data from input controls but can also use html elements like <p>…</p>, <span>…</span> to send data to controllers.
+In this method, you can not only send data from input controls but can also use html elements  to send data to controllers.
 This is pure JQuery and AJAX query.